digikraaft/laravel-model-suspension/README.md

 $allActiveSuspensions = EloquentModel::activeSuspensions();
 ```

-The `noneActiveSuspensions` scope can be used to retrieve only non-active suspensions:
+The `nonActiveSuspensions` scope can be used to retrieve only non-active suspensions:
 ```
 $allNonActiveSuspensions = EloquentModel::nonActiveSuspensions();
 ```